4 Absolutes in Email Marketing Outreach

 - How can you craft emails that are focused around your most valuable content?

 - Where does content engagement fall in your marketing nurture?
-Create a roadmap of what each piece of content will lead to.
+Create a roadmap of where each piece of content leads.

 Email marketing can be confusing, however, with a strong strategy and focusing on the “long game” with nurturing and qualifying, there can be some solid results.
 This often times comes with realigning your expectations and focusing on trial and error.
 Implementing these practices and seeing how it fits with your buying audience is a great start to eventual email channel success.